TobyHFerguson/cdsw_install/README.md

 and that worked OK)

 ## Limitations
-Only tested in AWS us-east-1 using the exact network etc. etc. as per the file.

 Relies on an [xip.io](http://xip.io) trick to make it work.

 You'll need to set two YARN config variables by hand (I used a value of 2048 MB and that worked)